charslab/Android-Hotpatch/README.md

 - Hotpatch does not need the app to restart
 - Updating an app using Hotpatch **does not require root!**

+## Dependencies:

+ okhttp (>= 3.8.1)

+ Add it to your gradle files:

+     compile 'com.squareup.okhttp3:okhttp:3.8.1'

 ## Quick usage demo: